-Haringey's Multi-Agency Safeguarding Hub (MASH).
+NSPCC Helpline 080 8800 5000 https://forms.nspcc.org.uk/content/nspccreport-abuse-form Haringey Council's Children's Services Please only use the out of hours number if you are calling outside of normal working hours.
+Your call will be logged and the operator will take brief details.
+An out of hours social worker will ring you back.
+All members of staff in BILC are made aware of local support available. • Haringey's Multi-Agency Safeguarding Hub (MASH).
 Monday to Thursday 8:45 am to 5:00pm; Friday 8:45 am to 4:45 pm 020 8489 4470 Out of office hours, including weekends: 020 8489 0000 Do not use this number if a child needs immediate assistance from the Police or Ambulance Services.
-In these cases, call 999 o Integrated Children's Services ■ Haringey's Safeguarding Team Met Police 101 or 999 if there is an immediate risk of harm Haringey Safeguarding Children Multi- Agency Partnership (Haringey LA) Adult Safeguarding■ Adult Social Care Making a MASH referral During your phone call (above) if you are a professional working with children you may be asked to complete a MASH referral form within 24 hours.
+In these cases, call 999 Integrated Children's Services Met Police 101 or 999 if there is an immediate risk of harm Haringey Safeguarding Children Multi-Agency Partnership (Haringey LA) Adult Safeguarding Adult Social Care Making a MASH referral During your phone call (above) if you are a professional working with children you may be asked to complete a MASH referral form within 24 hours.
 This should be emailed securely to mashreferral@Haringey.gcsx.gov.uk

-2. How do I report a concern at the BILC?
+2. What to do if you have a welfare concern in the BILC